DevicePrep™

 When to reboot or escalate

 Reboot the modem and router when latency stays high after clearing congestion.
 It often resets bad states and firmware hangs.
 If VPN adds 50 ms or more, disable it during calls or switch to a closer endpoint.
 Persistent latency above 150 ms even on ethernet points to ISP or line issues.
-Contact your provider and share your test screenshots.
-If storms or construction affect lines, tether briefly to a phone as a backup and run the Network Test there to compare.
+Contact your provider and share your Ping/Upload reports (or screenshots).
+If storms or construction affect lines, tether briefly to a phone as a backup and run the tests there to compare.

 Quick checklist